KoDeQuestion/CRCHybridCollab/README.md

-KQ and AA's Repo for Hybrid Fusion Project in 2025

 This repo contains files for:
 * scRNA-seq Analysis of in vivo (mouse) generated hybrid fusion cells
 * scATAC-seq Analysis of in vivo (mouse) generated hybrid fusion cells